JesseBilsten/ThaiBoat/README.md

 request contains JavaScript patches or features, you must include relevant unit tests.
 All HTML and CSS should conform to the Bootstrap [Code Guide](http://github.com/mdo/code-guide), maintained by [Mark Otto](http://github.com/mdo).

+## Dependencies
+This code base now uses [Yeoman](http://yeoman.io/) for builds, deploys and code management in general.
+This includes the following:

++ Grunt
++ Node
++ Bower
++ Ruby (for Compass)

+Yeoman is still in beta so there may be some issues, but since this isn't a mission critical project, it shouldn't be an issue.

+## Workflow

++ git branch <whatever's clever>
++ mvim . (or your text editing equivalent)
++ Add/edit/remove files
++ git add .
++ git commit -m "your message here."
++ git checkout master
++ git merge <whatever's clever>
++ git push origin master

+I deploy the '/dist' directory to the live site, so make sure you've properly compiled the site before checking in code.

 Thanks!

 ## Authors